Waimauku

-Waimauku is a small locality in the Auckland Region of New Zealand.
+Waimauku is a town in the Auckland Region of New Zealand.
 It comes under the jurisdiction of Auckland Council, and is in the council's Rodney ward.
 Waimauku is approximately 4 kilometres west of Huapai on State Highway 16 at the junction with the road to Muriwai Beach.
 Helensville is 16 km to the north-west.
 Waimauku is a Māori word which is literally translated as wai: stream and mauku: varieties of small ferns.

 Formerly a farming and fruit-growing community, the area around Waimauku now features a number of wineries and an increasing suburban and lifestyle farming population.

 The Auckland Regional Council announced in 2007 that Western Line rail services would be extended to Helensville for a one-year trial period commencing in July 2008.
 This service would include a stop at Waimauku.
 A new station platform was built at Waimauku and the service commenced on 14 July 2008.
-The service ceased in 2009, and the platform is currently unused.
+The service ceased in December 2009, and the platform is currently unused.